typst-community/tytanic/docs/book/src/guides/test-sets.typ

 This distinction is useful for scripting and some interactive use cases.
 String patterns have delimiters with which any ambiguities can be avoided, but they require more careful consideration of shell interpolation rules.

-## Scripting
+= Scripting
 If you build up test set expressions programmatically, consider taking a look at the built-in test set functions.
 Specifically the `all()` and `none()` test set constructors can be used as identity sets for certain operators, possibly simplifying the code generating the test sets.

 Some of the syntax used in test sets may interfere with your shell, especially the use of whitespace and special tokens within patterns like `$` in regexes.
 Use non-interpreting quotes around the test set expression (commonly single quotes `'...'`) to avoid interpreting them as shell specific sequences.

-This should give you a rough overview of how test sets work, you can check out the [reference] to learn which operators, patterns, and test sets exist.
+This should give you a rough overview of how test sets work, you can check out the #shiroa.cross-link("/src/reference/test-sets.typ")[reference] to learn which operators, patterns, and test sets exist.

-[reference]: ../reference/test-sets/index.html